Acclaimed author of the popular Toys Go Out and Upside Down Magic series

 A two-time Boston Globe Horn Book Award Honor winner and recipient of the Sydney Taylor Book Award, Emily Jenkins is a favorite with children for her humor and sensitivity.
 Toys Go Out and Upside-Down Magic are frequent all-school or “One Book, One Community” reads in elementary schools.

-Jenkins’ latest picture book, Harry Versus the First One Hundred Days of School ties in to “one hundred days of school” curriculum and classroom celebrations.
+Jenkins’ latest middle grade book, Harry Versus the First One Hundred Days of School ties in to “one hundred days of school” curriculum and classroom celebrations.
 Her other middle-grade books include the fairy tale collection Brave Red, Smart Frog, the Toys series and the New York Times bestselling Upside-Down Magic series (co-written with Lauren Myracle and Sarah Mlynowski).
 Picture books include All-of-a-Kind Family Hanukkah, A Greyhound, A Groundhog, Lemonade in Winter, Toys Meet Snow and Water in the Park.

 Jenkins loves empowering kids’ creativity, sharing storytelling techniques, talking about the history of fairy tales, and of course, celebrating one hundred days of school.
 With the very youngest readers, she talks about being active observers of the world around them.
 She also speaks to middle-school and high-school students about her novels for young adults, published as E. Lockhart.